 6 minute read

-In recent years, the Singapore Ministry of Manpower has reduced the number of Employment Passes (EP) issued to foreigners.
+In recent years, the Singapore Ministry of Manpower (MOM) has reduced the quota of Employment Passes (EP) issued to foreigners.
 Want to understand why the EP was rejected?
 Here are some possibilities.

 #1 Employers need to fairly consider Singapore locals for their job opening

 Due to the efforts to protect the local labour force by the Singapore Government, the Ministry has been progressively tightening the criteria for EP applications over the years.

 New rules on hiring foreigners were added in 2014 to encourage companies to genuinely consider locals before hiring foreigners.
 This Fair Consideration Framework (FCF) requires employers to advertise a vacant role for at least 14 calendar days on the national jobs bank before the EP application can be filed.
 There are certain exemptions to this rule, for smaller companies, and even if exempted, the MOM encourages employers to nonetheless advertise as it gives them access to a bigger pool of Singaporean candidates.

 If the MOM suspects that a company has unfair hiring practices, they may curtail their work pass privileges and may even place it on a blacklist until improvements are seen.

 #2 There may have been issues with the company background provided

 Based on the remarks provided, you may be able to determine the reasons for rejection.
 For example, your company’s business activities may be considered irrelevant to Singapore’s economy, your company may have a weak Singaporean core, or your company may belong to an industry that is irrelevant to Singapore.

 The MOM may therefore request for detailed information relating to the company’s business activities, manpower projection and an explanation as to why the candidate was chosen (special skills that cannot be found locally).